bootrino/twolang/README.md

 # Developing applications in Twolang

 You can build any software application in Twolang given the two instructions available.
-It is true that one of the down sides of Twolang applications can be a certain level of verbosity, but we believe that the tradeoff is worthwile given the performance gains and code readaibility and maintainability which is easily on par with 'modern' languages such as Perl.
-Here's an example to compare Hello World in Twolang:
+It is true that one of the down sides of Twolang applications can be a certain level of verbosity, but we believe that the tradeoff is worthwhile given the performance gains and code readaibility and maintainability which is easily on par with modern languages such as Perl.

+Here's an example to compare Hello World in Twolang with 'Hello World' in Perl (ref http://www.foo.be/docs/tpj/issues/vol4_3/tpj0403-0017.html):

+Twolang example:
 01010001111000101000111000001010101101001000101110001011010100010101100111100011110001
 01000100000001011010011010011100101111100011 010001000000010 010001000000010
 001111000011100 010001000000010010001000000010 010001000000010  010001000000010